ansible/community/group-network/roles_development_process.rst

 Aim: Ensure that all Network Application Roles are tested against `devel` and the next `stable-x.y` branch

+* Add tests for py2 and py3 to https://github.com/ansible-network/ansible-zuul-jobs/blob/master/zuul.d/jobs.yaml
+* Update https://github.com/ansible-network/network-engine/blob/devel/.zuul.yaml so the new version of Ansible is tested on the `devel` branch of the role

 * Add new `ansible-role-tests-2.6-py2` test to https://github.com/ansible-network/ansible-zuul-jobs/blob/master/zuul.d/jobs.yaml
 * https://github.com/ansible-network/network-engine/blob/devel/.zuul.yaml
 * Do a `recheck` on all open PRs